 - Interview with Marjorie Rosenberg, the current IATEFL President

 - Interview with Helen Strong, the current chair of MELTA

 - Interview with Anie Altamirano, the current president of TESOL Spain

-You can also find many statements of support for the NNEST movement from various well-known EFL/ESL professionals, such as Jeremy Harmer, and teaching organisations in the Support us page.
-If you’d like to further support the movement, add the supporter’s badge to your site or become a donor.
+You can also find many statements of support for the ‘non-native speaker’ teachers movement from various well-known EFL/ESL professionals, such as Jeremy Harmer, and teaching organisations in the Support us page.
+If you’d like to further support the movement, add the supporter’s badge to your site.
 If you would like to be interviewed, please use the Contact section.